kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - You pay regardless of EC2 instance using a reservation
 - Regional is more flexible - but has no capacity reservation

+Reservation types:
+- **Regional:** When you purchase a Reserved Instance for a Region, it's referred to as a regional Reserved Instance.
+Benefits: can launch an instance in any zone, can launch an instance with different sizes.
+Reserve flexibility.
+- **Zonal**: When you purchase a Reserved Instance for a specific Availability Zone, it's referred to as a zonal Reserved Instance.
+Benefit: reserve capacity.

+When AWS has problems with capacity in AZs it has priority:
+1. VMs that was reserved (reserved capacity)
+1. VMs on demand
+1. VMs spot

 **Spot**

 Set max price that you can pay and if the instance price is below your spot, the instance works.
 Ridiculously inexpensive because there’s no commitment from the AWS side.